 - Include cruciferous vegetables like broccoli, kale, and cauliflower, etc.

 - Take probiotics and fermented foods in your diet.

-Lifestyle changes to handle Estrogen Dominance
+Lifestyle changes for high Estrogen Symptoms

 - Make your environment more friendly for healthy hormonal processes.
 Some chemicals in our everyday products are harmful to the health of our hormonal system, and our health by extension.
 For example, reduce the number of plastics you have to use, use stainless bottles and glass food containers too.